 Your exported camera connection configurations include only manually configured cameras.
 Auto-detected camera configurations are dynamic and are discovered by the SAFR client at start and when Camera Preferences are opened.
-Because auto-discovered cameras are dynamically discovered, they may not appear for a few seconds after the application starts, so make sure to wait several seconds to give the discovery process time to complete.
+Because auto-discovered cameras are dynamically discovered, they may not appear

-To Delete a Camera Configuration
+9.5 Delete a Camera Configuration